Leadership & Service Award

 Prior to working for FiberLean Technologies, he served in the U.S. military where he started as a non-commissioned officer working with many weapons platforms.
 In the late 1980’s, Sean received his officer commission and in 1990 his flying wings.
 He then went on to fly the F-16 Fighting Falcon.
 Later, Sean was appointed as the Commander of the 174th Forward Operating Location (FOL) located at 10th Mountain Division, Fort Drum, New York, until accepting a position within the pulp and paper industry.

 While working for Champion International, International Paper and Verso Paper, he is credited with patents and applications in neural modeling, non-linear systems, control algorithms, specialty paper and coating formulations.
 He has authored or co-authored several technical papers on non-linear systems and nanocellulose technology and the vision for nanotechnology.
 Sean is very active in TAPPI’s Nanotechnology Division, but also active in PaperCon, PLACE, CORREXPO and the Student Summit.
-He is currently Adjunct Professor in the School of Chemical Engineering, University of Maine, was the first Chair for the TAPPI Nano Division, and is on the Scientific Advisory Board for P3Nano, and the former Co-Chair for the Agenda 2020 Nano Materials and Novel Products Task Force and on the Board of Executives of Agenda 2020 Technology Consortium.
+He is currently Adjunct Professor in the School of Chemical Engineering, University of Maine, and is on the Scientific Advisory Board for P3Nano, and the former Co-Chair for the Agenda 2020 Nano Materials and Novel Products Task Force and on the Board of Executives of Agenda 2020 Technology Consortium.

 2016 NanoDivision Leadership and Service Award